gautiergeo/nuxeo-community-portal/README.md

 <h4>Architecture</h4>

 Nuxeo Community Portal uses the Nuxeo API to create/read/update documents in the Nuxeo platform.
 We use Nuxeo repository for storing activity, profile, and USId(= Username/Source/Id) objects.
-These types of documents must be 		created in the Nuxeo platform in advance.
+These types of documents must be 	created in the Nuxeo platform in advance.You have to put the file cors-config.xml in the folder config which is in the folder nxserver, in your Nuxeo application.
+For more information about CORS, see http://doc.nuxeo.com/pages/viewpage.action?pageId=14257084

 An AngularJS application which leverages the nuxeo.js client is used for the UI.